 |MATT DAVIS |

-He contributes regularly to Autoblog in the United States (www.autoblog.com) as European Editor and can count some 20 additional publications around the world as frequent clients.
+He contributes regularly as European Editor and Contributor to some 20 publications around the world.

 He has also written books on various car subjects, particularly in the areas of design and designers.